DLTK's Crafts for Kids

 Bald Eagle Fourth of July Wreath

-roll rings when they were 3 or 4... cutting out the strips to make the rings is great preschool scissor practice.
+This is a fun wreath to do by yourself or with a group.
+My kids loved making construction roll rings when they were 3 or 4... cutting out the strips to make the rings is great preschool scissor practice.

 Materials:

-- ring of cardboard (empty cereal boxes work wonderfully).
+- ring of cardboard (empty cereal boxes work wonderfully),

-- Construction paper (red, white and blue).
+- Construction paper (red, white and blue),

-- scissors.
+- scissors,

-- glue.
+- glue,

-- Printer
+- printer,

-- Paper,
+- paper,

-- something to colour with
+- something to color with

 Instructions: